sudo-change/Sudo-obsession/_posts/2022-01-18-See-Your-Beast.md

 ### See Your Beast

- >you will only see your beast only if you really really want to
+> Warning: you will only see your beast only if you really really want to

 why against me, embrace me my friend i will be with you